 A23567-D was one among 35 computer systems that showed a signal of tampering due to the intrusion, the movement says.
 It became a critical laptop because it belonged to a developer and had privileges for several of the enterprise’s maximum crucial databases.
 The sign says that Mandiant analysts determined that it became the most effective indeed one of 35 computer systems to incorporate a type of malware referred to as a photo, the movement says.
 The malware might be used to add and download files, modify the registry and processes and execute applications.

 Mandiant observed that the intruders had daily contact with A23567-D between July 2014 and January 2015.
 The movement says that the A23567-D communicated with a site, www[.]presecoust[.]com.
 “The destroyed computer turned into perfectly located to be the only-and-handiest staging pc hackers had to create vast staging documents for the reason of shipping even more records outside of Premera’s network,” the motion says.
 “This computer functioned as the improved device for a software programmer, and as such become pre-loaded with a large array of valid utilities that could become to any purpose.”
 As a result, “handiest A23567-D’s destroyed difficult power could show what the hackers left behind during the one’s contacts,” the movement says.

 Where’s Computer #35?

-The movement alleges that Premera “willfully” destroyed A23567-D. According to Premera’s discovery filings as quoted in the campaign, however, its destruction seems to have been a mistake.
+Last November, the plaintiffs’ lawyers requested forensic photos of the 35 computers.
+However, the movement says Premera should only provide images for 34, pronouncing the thirty-fifth have been destroyed.
+The action alleges that Premera “willfully” destroyed A23567-D. According to Premera’s discovery filings, as quoted in the campaign, however, its destruction seems to have been a mistake.